PigeonProtocolConsortium/pigeon-go-cli/ruby_tutorial.md

  * Build messages using drafts.
  * Manage and query existing messages.
  * Replicate a database among peers.
- * Go beyond simple text messages and attach files to messages.
+ * Attach binary files to messages.
  * Communicate with remote databases using "bundles".

 This guide assumes you are familiar with Ruby and the Pigeon Protocol.
 For an introduction to the protocol, see our protocol specification [here](https://tildegit.org/PigeonProtocolConsortium/protocol_spec).

-Pigeon strive to have a "natural" API rather than a simple one.
-We will cover the API methods listed below.
-These are the only methods you will need to know to build a pigeon-based application:
+Below is a list of all methods needed to run a Pigeon node.
+Pigeon strives to have a _natural_ API rather than a simple one, which means you may not need to know every single method to operate a node successfully.

 **BLOB METHODS:** `#add_blob`,`#get_blob`